EvanHahn/evanhahn-dot-com/projects/index.md

 * [untouched](https://github.com/EvanHahn/untouched) gets pristine copies of built-in objects (like Array or JSON) even if they've been modified
 * [VimL syntax highlighting for Atom](https://github.com/EvanHahn/atom-vimL)
 * [What if the English language had syntax highlighting?](http://evanhahn.github.io/English-text-highlighting/)
+* [when-file-exists](https://github.com/EvanHahn/node-when-file-exists) calls a callback when a file is created
 * [wren-please](https://github.com/EvanHahn/wren-pelase) is an assertion library for Wren
 * [wren-vector](https://github.com/EvanHahn/wren-vector3d) is a 3D vector library for Wren
 * [XML to text](https://github.com/EvanHahn/xml-to-text) turns XML to plain text with Python